unoplatform/uno/doc/articles/features/status-bar-theme-color.md

-# Updating StatusBar color based on dark/light theme
+# How to update StatusBar color based on dark/light theme

-The [`UISettings.ColorValuesChanged` event](https://docs.microsoft.com/en-us/uwp/api/windows.ui.viewmanagement.uisettings.colorvalueschanged?view=winrt-19041) can be used to listen when the dark mode is turned on or off.
+The [`UISettings.ColorValuesChanged` event](https://docs.microsoft.com/en-us/uwp/api/windows.ui.viewmanagement.uisettings.colorvalueschanged?view=winrt-19041) can be used to listen for notifications when dark mode is enabled or disabled at the system level.

 ## Example
 The complete sample code can be found here: [StatusBarThemeColor](https://github.com/unoplatform/Uno.Samples/tree/master/UI/StatusBarThemeColor)

-Or, you can follow along the step-by-step instructions:
+## Step-by-step instructions

-1. Create a new uno app: [get started](..\get-started.md)
+1. Create a new Uno Platform application, following the instructions [here](..\get-started.md).
 2. In `MainPage.xaml`, add a `<CommandBar>`:
-    > On iOS, the status bar color cannot be set directly, so it is done via through a CommandBar placed in the page.
-You could also use any xaml element like `<Grid>` or `<Border>` to achieve similar effect, if your application doesnt use any navigation or doesn't use native navigation.
-This is because the page content can goes under the status bar.
+    > On iOS, the status bar color cannot be set directly, so it is done via through a `CommandBar` placed in the page.
+You could also use any XAML element like `<Grid>` or `<Border>` to achieve a similar effect, if your application doesn't use navigation or doesn't use native navigation.
+This is because the page content can go under the status bar.
 In fact, you usually have to add padding to avoid that (see next step).
     ```xml
     <Grid Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">
         <Grid.RowDefinitions>